leanjs/leanjs/packages/next/README.md

 ```

 :::caution
 Fetching from a remote `origin` only works with Webpack v5 because this feature uses Module Federation under the hood.
 You need to add a [HostWebpackPlugin](/packages/webpack/#hostwebpackplugin) to your `next.config.js` to enable this feature.
-If this feature is enabled you need to build and deploy your micro-apps independently.
-See [@leanjs/aws](/packages/aws/) to deploy your micro-apps to AWS.
+If this feature is enabled you need to build and deploy your composable apps independently.
+See [@leanjs/aws](/packages/aws/) to deploy your composable apps to AWS.
 :::

 :::tip